1800: Abolitionism - the Fight for Human Rights

 Students

 Want to learn more?
-Listen to Professor Tera Hunter describe the everday acts of resistance enslaved people engaged in to assert their power and defy the inhumanization of enslavement.
+Listen to Professor Tera Hunter describe the everyday acts of resistance enslaved people engaged in to assert their power and defy the dehumanization of enslavement.

 Video from Learning for Justice.